Nonexistence of wave operators via strong propagation estimates for Schr\"{o}dinger operators with sub-quadratic repulsive potentials: Introduction

 To complete the proof of Theorem \ref{T1}, we want to follow the approaches in \cite{Is, IK, IK2, IW, JO, O} using the strong small-velocity estimate for the free-time evolution $e^{-itH_0}$ that has the following shape:

 for some $\phi \in \SCR{S}({\bf R}^n)$, where $g$ is the small-velocity cut-off $g$ and $N\in{\bf N}$.
 However, in our case, showing \eqref{ad32} is difficult even for $H_0$ by direct calculation because $e^{-itH_0}$ does not have the MDFM-type decomposition.
-Hence we alternatively employ Theorem \ref{T2} for $H_0$ (that is, $V\equiv0$), and then estimates $g(\SCR{A}/t) e^{-itH_0} \phi = o (t^{-1})$ and $V(x) (1-g(\SCR{A}/t) ) \varphi(H_0) \sim \CAL{O}(t^{-1})$ as $t \to \infty$ enable us to show Theorem \ref{T1} for $\theta=\rho$ (see \S{6}).
+Hence we alternatively employ Theorem \ref{T2} for $H_0$ (that is, $V\equiv0$), and then estimates $\| g(\SCR{A}/t) e^{-itH_0} \phi \| = o (t^{-1})$ and $ \| V(x) (1-g(\SCR{A}/t) ) \varphi(H_0) \| \sim \CAL{O}(t^{-1})$ as $t \to \infty$ enable us to show Theorem \ref{T1} for $\theta=\rho$ (see \S{6}).
 We finally prove Theorem \ref{T1} for $0<\theta<\rho$ using the result of $\theta=\rho$ and Theorem \ref{T2} for $H$.
 Here we emphasize that the case of $\theta < \rho$ can be shown by the different scheme for the case of $\theta = \rho$.

 In previous studies, proofs for the nonexistence of wave operators fully use good tools, such as MDFM-type decompositions and Fourier multipliers, that a free propagator has.
 However, our approach employs only the large-velocity propagation estimates and strong propagation estimates of the conjugate operator.
-We think such strategy is new and applicable to more developed studies.
+We think such strategies are new and applicable to more developed studies.